Start Over Every Monday Instead

 Realignment > Resolutions

 What I tend to focus on at the beginning of the year is my yearly business plan.

 I do a simple SWOT analysis, and I go deep into my numbers.
 (Or at least as deep as my creative brain will let me, for the rest I outsource.)
 And I use this time to try to see how the decisions I made last year affected my overall business health and whether or not they got me closer to my goals or not.
 Sometimes it can seem as though we are very far off from what we want to accomplish when, in reality, we are closer than we think.
 This time of year is a good time to measure that truly.

 Three main things I do at during this time of year to realign myself and refocus my energy…

 1. A SWOT Analysis

-SWOT stand for strengths weaknesses, treats, and opportunities.
-I ask myself, "What did I improve?
+SWOT stands for strengths weaknesses, threats, and opportunities.
+I ask myself, “What did I improve?
 Where am I still lacking?
 Where are the gaps?
-And what can I capitalize on?"
+And what can I capitalize on?”